UTSAVS26/cognicore-ai/docs/source/user_guide/01_agents.rst

 Concept: The Agent
 =====================

-The **Agent** is the heart of the CogniCore framework.
+The **Agent** is the heart of the CogniCoreAI framework.
 It is the central orchestrator that brings all other components together to create intelligent, interactive behavior.
 Think of the Agent as the "brain" of the operation.

 Core Responsibilities
 ---------------------

-The ``cognicore.Agent`` class has several key responsibilities:
+The ``cognicoreai.Agent`` class has several key responsibilities:

 1.  **Managing the Conversation Flow:** The Agent controls the primary "Reason-Act" loop.
 When it receives input, it decides whether to respond directly, use a tool, or perform another action.
 2.  **Interacting with the LLM:** It formats the current conversation history and available tools into a prompt, sends it to the configured LLM (via the LLM abstraction), and processes the response.